PRE-STUDENT TEACHING EDUCATIONAL FIELD EXPERIENCES

 are required to spend 16 weeks in full-time student teaching.
 They must

 register for 12 credits in student teaching.

 The only exception is a candidate who is double

 majoring in Elementary Education and Early Childhood Education.
 All candidates

 pursuing licenses as double majors are required to spend 24 weeks in student

 teaching across two semesters.
-They must register for 12 hours in one semester
+They must register for 12 credits in one semester

-(fall or spring) and then 6 hours in another semester (fall, spring, or summer).
+(fall or spring) and then 6 credits in another semester (fall, spring, or summer).